Hirvensaloa/bad-api-assignment/README.md

 My solution consists of a front end and back end (proxy server).
 Front end makes requests to the proxy server and displays data it receives.

 You can check my solution at: (https://shielded-spire-25061.herokuapp.com).
 Note that the application period is now over and the APIs might be shutdown.
-Also the solution is quite slow in the beginning because it is now longer running constantly.
+Also the solution is quite slow in the beginning because it is no longer running constantly.

 ### Proxy server